joycewamocho/alx-higher_level_programming/0x03-python-data_structures/README.md

 If the sentence is empty, the first character should be equal to None You are not allowed to import any module

+ file 9-max_integer.py Write a function that finds the biggest integer of a list.
+Prototype: def max_integer(my_list=[]):
+If the list is empty, return None
+You can assume that the list only contains integers You are not allowed to import any module
+You are not allowed to use the builtin max()